urnotTori/CS-Project/README.md

-Relavant materials and outputs of computer science project.
+The codes of COMP6015 computer science project.